Looking forward, giving back

 Participation is open to all young professionals who live, work, or spend time in Park County.
 Our goal is to give young professionals within the community a chance to connect, grow, and be involved in Park County.

-Kerrie Spinney is NextGen Park County’s July Featured Member.
-She recently sat down with current President Wade McMillin for a brief question-and-answer session.
+Luke Skates is NextGen Park County’s July Featured Member.
+He recently sat down with current President Wade McMillin for a brief question-and-answer session.

 The NextGen Park County membership is comprised of young adults of various professions, and the organization benefits from its membership’s diverse skill sets and strong work ethics.